kingjerod/power-di/README.md

 ```

 #### Classes
 For classes, the dependency name will be taken from the class name.
 If you want to override the name, you can specify `depName` in the module.exports.
-Normally you would do `container.get('Dog')`, but after over riding it you would do `container.get('Wolf')`:
+Normally you would do `container.get('Dog')`, but after overriding it you would do `container.get('Wolf')`:

 ```javascript
 class Dog {